Top stock tips by Sudarshan Sukhani, Mitessh Thakkar for today

-Indian indices are likely to open higher Monday following gains in Asian peers.
-The trend on SGX Nifty also indicates a gap-up opening for the broader index in India.
-The Nifty futures were trading 72.50 points or 0.46 percent higher at the 15,800.50 level on the Singaporean Exchange.
+Indian indices are likely to open on a positive note on Tuesday tracking gains in Asian peers.
+Meanwhile, investors remained cautious as India's retail inflation came in at 6.26 percent in June, above the RBI comfort limit for the second month.
+Meanwhile, the SGX Nifty was trading over 125 points or nearly a percent higher above 15,800, indicating a gap up opening for the Indian indices.
 CNBC-TV18’s in-house panel of experts have picked a list of stocks for the investors to buy/sell in trade today.

 Sudarshan Sukhani - s2analytics.com

-—Buy Gujarat Gas with a stop loss of Rs 670, target at Rs 695
+—Buy Tata Chemicals with a stop loss of Rs 770, target at Rs 790

 Mitessh Thakkar - mitesshthakkar.com